Blessed John Henry Newman. Priest.

 faith and the primacy of orthodoxy.

-Gradually he felt called to the Roman Catholic Church and was received
+Gradually he felt called to the Roman Catholic Church and was

-reflect the essence of Newman's understanding.
+intellectual life, reflect the essence of Newman's understanding.

 He also founded a University in Dublin and a school in Birmingham,